maratbn/microwizard/README.md

 `git clone --recursive git@github.com:datawire/microwizard.git`

 2. Run `vagrant up`.
 This will take a few minutes as the Microwizard bootstraps inside the VM.

-3. Run `install.sh`, which will prepopulate the system with some test data.

 4. Go to http://localhost:3000/ to see the Lobster webapp running.